 Cloud IaaS is a pathway to modernization that requires heavy application consideration.
 The level of consideration depends on you and your business.

 For moderate and larger size corporations who have already gained commercial momentum with an in house IT team, they might have applications developed years ago on which the business relies.
-These may even be legacy systems that have endured high configuration, repatching and improvement over time.
+These may even be legacy systems that have endured high configuration, repatching, and improvement over time.
 For them, there are much greater considerations to be made within their application modernization strategy that will directly influence the overall cost and impact-to-business of migrating to Oracle Cloud Infrastructure.

-For example, Acme corporation may have over 200 applications, and to migrate as little as half of them over to OCI (some may remain on premise), each application must be carefully observed to determine what its role is in the business, whether it is performing at maximum capacity (delivering most value to the business) and what type of migration to Oracle Cloud Infrastructure is most fitting to achieve their desired outcome [while still remaining within budgetary and timeline constraints].
+For example, Acme corporation may have over 200 applications, and to migrate as little as half of them over to OCI (some may remain on-premise), each application must be carefully observed to determine what its role is in the business, whether it is performing at maximum capacity (delivering the most value to the business) and what type of migration to Oracle Cloud Infrastructure is most fitting to achieve their desired outcome [while still remaining within budgetary and timeline constraints].

 With this in mind, it is evident that migrating to Oracle Cloud Infrastructure, and transitioning to Cloud IaaS in general, comes with a lot of considerations that are difficult to account for in the planning stages of the migration.

-A possible reason why it is so difficult may simply be the lack of hands on experience that businesses have in handling the cloud.
-In fact, this is a primary reason why Gartner predicts MSP usage to go up as businesses outsource to compensate for their cloud deficiencies and avoid sub optimal migrations.
+A possible reason why it is so difficult may simply be the lack of hands-on experience that businesses have in handling the cloud.
+In fact, this is a primary reason why Gartner predicts MSP usage to go up as businesses outsource to compensate for their cloud deficiencies and avoid sub-optimal migrations.

-Irrespective of this barrier, most businesses are candidates for Cloud Infrastructure, so when the concerned CEO asks, “What is Cloud IaaS,” tell him it is a solution that leads to continuous value added for the business (or, send him this).
+Irrespective of this barrier, most businesses are candidates for Cloud Infrastructure, so when the concerned CEO asks, “What is Cloud IaaS,” tell him it is a solution that leads to continuous value-added for the business (or, send him this).

-Why Rehosting, Replatforming and Refactoring?
+Why Rehosting, Replatforming, and Refactoring?

 For application leaders who already know the benefits of migrating to Oracle Cloud Infrastructure and are wanting more information about different migration strategies, it should be said that there are several commercial interpretations for application migration strategies.

 Per Gartner, there are actually 7 strategies for modernizing your applications strategies, as discussed in the attached eBook.
 According to other sources, there are 4 or 5.
 This can create confusion.
-From Rehosting to Rearchitecting to Rebuilding, as you move further down the list, you embrace more transformation to your applications, and if you move far enough, you end up replacing your EBS / on premise applications entirely with Cloud Native applications.
+From Rehosting to Rearchitecting to Rebuilding, as you move further down the list, you embrace more transformation to your applications, and if you move far enough, you end up replacing your EBS / on-premise applications entirely with Cloud Native applications.

-For this reason, in the context of migrating to Oracle Cloud Infrastructure, if you want to focus on the technology and avoid altering too much of the code, architecture and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming and Re-factoring (not to be confused with replacing or rebuilding).
-While you are making changes to the architecture in refactoring, beyond these 3, you are shifting to a new application architecture and functionality altogether to embrace significant change.
+For this reason, in the context of migrating to Oracle Cloud Infrastructure, if you want to focus on the technology and avoid altering too much of the code, architecture, and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming, and Re-factoring (not to be confused with replacing or rebuilding).
+While you are making changes to the architecture in refactoring, beyond these 3, you are shifting to new application architecture and functionality altogether to embrace significant change.